amchavan/ui-guidelines-bootstrap-example/README.md

 directory.
 The `--open` (or just `-o`) option automatically opens your browser to http://localhost:4200 and refreshes the UI when you update the source code.

+### External CSS definitions

+**NOTE** This example relies on an external CSS file to implement the ALMA Web UI Guidelines.
+The file is part of the NPM module _@almaobservatory/ui-guidelines_, included via a dependency entry in _package.json_.